tytydraco/yessleep/out/I_was_a_Death_Row_Guard_reassigned_to_guard_Death_Ive_had_a_brush_with_her_and_all_hell_has_broken_loose.md

 “NO YOU WON’T.”

-“I will,” said Liberty said.
+“I will,” Liberty said.
 It's your sworn duty to God.”

-“TELL THE OLD BOOMER I SAID THOUGHTS AND PRAYERS.”
+“TELL THE OLD BOOMER I SEND THOUGHTS AND PRAYERS.”

 Then all hell broke loose.